pmean/build-website/text/04/scurve-04.md

 curve, and the curve rises to a maximum value of c+d.
 For starting values, we can set c to the positive control level (0.2) and if we set c+d to the negative control level (2.0) then a starting value of 1.8 for d seems reasonable.
-Here\'s the output.
+Here's the output.

 ![](../../../web/images/04/scurve-0428.gif)

 The estimated floor and ceiling levels are a bit surprising.
 The floor (c) is 0.4, which is larger than the positive control   and the ceiling (c+d) is 2.3, which is larger than the negative control.
 This model has an IC50 which is slightly smaller (-7.2) than what the earlier model had computed (-7.1).

-Here\'s a graph of the fitted curve.
+Here's a graph of the fitted curve.

 ![](../../../web/images/04/scurve-0429.gif)